-If you’re someone who’s looking to save on a new car, then you may have looked into salvage title or rebuilt options.
-Although this may help you save in the short term, finding reliable extended warranty protection may be difficult since most providers turn away salvage title or rebuilt vehicles.
-Plus, finding comprehensive coverage may not be possible, so many ask the burning questions, ‘is a salve title vehicle worth it and can I get an auto warranty on a salvage title car?’
+But, while this route may help you save in the short term, finding reliable extended warranty protection may be difficult since most providers turn away salvage titles or rebuilt vehicles.
+Plus, finding comprehensive coverage may not be possible, so many ask the burning questions, ‘is a salve title vehicle worth it and can I get an auto warranty on it?’

-A salvage title vehicle is often considered a total loss by an insurance company that paid out damage on a car accident claim.
-With millions of accidents occurring every year, more and more vehicles are repossessed by insurance companies, which are then resold to an auto repair company for resale.
+Simply put, a salvage title vehicle is a vehicle that is considered a “total loss” by an auto insurance company that paid out damage on a car accident claim.
+And with millions of accidents occurring every year, more and more vehicles are repossessed by insurance companies and later sold to an auto repair company before being resold again.

 But, while purchasing a salvage title vehicle can be far cheaper than a brand new car right off a dealership lot or even a high-mileage used car, driving with a salvage title can be illegal if the proper steps have not been taken.
-To ensure your vehicle is both safe and legal to drive, you’ll be required to go through serious repair work, assuming the seller of the vehicle did not do so already and pass state safety inspections.
+To ensure your vehicle is safe and legal to drive, you’ll be required to go through serious repair work, assuming the vehicle’s seller did not do so already and pass any necessary state safety inspections.

 After going through this process, you will be required to go to the DMV to receive a new title and registration for your vehicle.
-At this point, your salvage vehicle would be legal to drive on the road, and the title will be switched to rebuilt.
-Many people often ask if a salvage title void an existing warranty, whether on an original factory or an extended warranty.
+At this point, your salvage vehicle would be legal to drive on the road, and they will switch the title to a rebuilt title.
+However, many people are still unaware if a salvage title can void an existing warranty, whether on an original factory or an extended warranty.
 Put simply, yes.
-The minute your vehicle has been deemed a “salvage,” any warranty you may have will most likely be voided, even if rebuilt.
+The minute your vehicle has been deemed a “salvage,” any warranty you may have will most likely be voided, even if the vehicle is rebuilt.

 What are the Pros and Cons of Salvage and Rebuilt Titles?

-Purchasing a salvage or rebuilt title vehicle is considered to be a more affordable option vs. getting a brand new or pre-owned model.
-Most older vehicles have lower pricing, and when money is tight, that’s a preferred route to take.
-Since the vehicle experienced significant damage to receive a salvage or rebuilt title, to begin with, the car’s overall value goes down compared to new or pre-owned models.
-However, there are a few factors to consider before taking the plunge.
+Purchasing a salvage or rebuilt title vehicle is considered more affordable than getting a brand new or pre-owned model.
+Most older vehicles also have lower pricing, so it can be a preferred route when money may be tight.
+However, since the vehicle experienced significant damage to receive a salvage or rebuilt title, to begin with, the car’s overall value goes down compared to new or pre-owned models.
+But, there are a few factors to consider before taking the plunge.

-Finding extended warranty options for salvage title cars can be difficult since this vehicle type is usually excluded from exclusionary or powertrain coverage.
-Insurance can also cost you more than usual since they possess a higher risk on the road, given they’ve been labeled as a total loss.
+Finding extended warranty options for salvage title cars can be tricky since this vehicle type is usually excluded from exclusionary coverage or powertrain coverage protection plans.
+Additionally, your auto insurance can cost you more than usual since a salvage title vehicle possesses a higher risk on the road (given they’ve been labeled a total loss).

-You may also be more susceptible to sudden breakdowns unless you have a vehicle history report which shows all the repairs and work that’s been done by the previous owner.
+You may also be more susceptible to sudden breakdowns unless you have a vehicle history report showing all the previous owner’s repairs and work.
 If you’re unsure about whether or not the vehicle is worth purchasing, take it to a local mechanic for them to run a diagnostic exam on all important components.

 How Can You Tell If The Vehicle Has Been Rebuilt Properly?

 In addition to requesting the proper documentation from the seller, you can also take the vehicle to a local certified repair facility or an ASE Certified mechanic.
-Here, they can ensure your vehicle is both safe and legal to drive while pointing out any pre-existing conditions you should be aware of.
-Given these vehicles have been considered repairable by insurance companies, having a professional check your used vehicle can avoid headaches in the future when it comes to unexpected breakdowns and other issues.
+Here, they can ensure your vehicle is both safe and legal to drive while also pointing out any pre-existing conditions you should be aware of.
+And given that these vehicles have been considered repairable by insurance companies, having a professional check your used vehicle can avoid potential headaches in the future when it comes to unexpected breakdowns and other issues.

-Can I Get an Extended Auto Warranty on a Rebuilt Title?
+Can I Get an Extended Auto Warranty on a Salvage or Rebuilt Title?

 Why Should I Get an Extended Auto Warranty?

-*Excludes vehicles that have been declared True Mileage Unknown (TMU), or has ever been branded for flood, fire, or saltwater damage
+*Excludes vehicles that have been declared True Mileage Unknown (TMU) or have ever been branded for flood, fire, or saltwater damage